jgreazel/lego-monitor/README.md

 ## Files

 - **`utils.js`** - Shared utility functions used by all scripts
+- **`SetRegistry.js`** - Registry management for tracking unique sets over time
-- **`getRetiringSoon.js`** - Fetches the retiring soon page and extracts featured set numbers
+- **`getRetiringSoon.js`** - Fetches the retiring soon page and maintains set registry
-- **`fetchSetDetails.js`** - Visits each set's detail page and saves the HTML
+- **`fetchSetDetails.js`** - Fetches detail pages for all sets in the registry
 - **`analyzeSetDetails.js`** - Analyzes set HTML files and extracts pricing, predictions, and details

 ## Usage

-### Step 1: Get Retiring Soon Sets
+### Step 1: Discover Retiring Soon Sets

-First, run the script to fetch the list of retiring sets:
+First, run the script to fetch the retiring soon page and update the registry:

 ```bash
 node getRetiringSoon.js
 ```

-This will create:
+This will:

+- Fetch the current retiring soon featured sets
+- Update `data/set-registry.json` with any new sets found
-- `retiring-soon-pages/retiring-soon-{timestamp}.html` - Full HTML page
+- Save HTML snapshot to `data/retiring-soon-pages/retiring-soon-{timestamp}.html`
-- `set-numbers/set-numbers-{timestamp}.txt` - Extracted set numbers with URLs
+- Track first seen date, last seen date, and times found for each set

 ### Step 2: Fetch Set Detail Pages

-Next, run the script to fetch individual set detail pages:
+Next, fetch current details for ALL sets in your registry:

 ```bash
 node fetchSetDetails.js